JakeKurtz/noName/perlinMapGen.md

-# Water Shaders and Perlin Noise
+## Noise and Terrain Generation

-I've started to work on my game project once again and wanted to start creating enviroments.
+I've started to work on my game project once again and wanted to start creating interesting and natural enviroments.
 In the past I've spent a ludicris amount of time mundanly placing objects around a map.
 Not only is this boring, but it's painful.
-So this time around I decided to create procedural maps with automatic foliage placement using possian disk distribution and perlin noise.
+So this time around I decided to create procedural maps with automatic foliage placement by using a combination of possian disk distribution and perlin noise.

+I was inspired by this [video](https://www.youtube.com/watch?v=NfizT369g60) on procedural environments for FarCry 5.

+This post mainly deals with generating the main terrain height map and isolating the lowest (or darkest) regions into a wavefront obj file.

 I started by generating a simple image of simplex noise.